ssb-ngi-pointer/a2a-spec-archived/Examples.md

   participant os as Operating System participant old as Old SSB App

-  Note over new: Present Sign in button new->>os: ssb:experimental?action=a2a&<br/>token=ABADCAFE&<br/>everything=1 os->>old: SSB URI old->>new: open muxrpc a2a duplex
+  Note over new: Present "Migrate" button new->>os: ssb:experimental?action=a2a&<br/>token=ABADCAFE&<br/>everything=1 os->>old: SSB URI old->>new: open muxrpc a2a duplex